New York Institute of Technology: Beijing

 Faculty of International Media of Communication University of China (commonly referred to as ICUC) is a Ministry of Education in China-approved Media Technology Center that NYIT launched with the Communication University of China in Beijing in 2015.
 It is the first China-foreign, cooperatively-run institution in media approved by the Ministry of Education.
 It offers dual-degree graduate and undergraduate programs.

 Students are taught first by Beijing-based NYIT and Communication University of China faculty members and then have the option to complete their studies at NYIT's New York campuses.
 The campus includes NYIT-designed digital laboratories and a distance-learning, video-presence classroom connected to NYIT's New York campuses.
 NYIT students in Beijing are able to remotely operate equipment in NYIT's high-tech Home for Innovation, Visualization, and Exploration (HIVE) Center in New York with its motion capture, 3-D, and visualization tools.

 The interconnectivity of the New York and Beijing programs enables students and faculty members to collaborate on creative projects and reviews.
 The NYIT-CUC programs are highly selective, and students chosen from throughout China had to meet both NYIT and CUC admissions standards, including the ability to take their courses in English.
 The curriculum and requirements of each program are identical to NYIT courses and programs offered in New York.

 Sites

 New York Tech offers M.B.A. programs in conjunction with Jiangxi University of Finance and Economics in Nanchang, Shanghai, and Shenzhen.

-Canada
+Canada (closing)

-NYIT-Vancouver offers graduate degrees and has two campus locations: one in downtown Vancouver, in the heart of the financial district and close to many cultural venues, and the other in a suburban locale.
+NYIT-Vancouver offered graduate degrees and had two campus locations: first, in downtown Vancouver, and then in a suburban locale in East Vancouver.
 In December 2022, New York Tech-Vancouver closed its downtown location and moved into an expanded and redesigned space at Broadway Tech Centre due to persistent enrollment growth.
-The new campus totals nearly 40,000 square feet across three different buildings, which are connected by covered walkways.
+The new campus totaled nearly 40,000 square feet across three different buildings, which are connected by covered walkways.

+NYIT-Vancouver's enrollment of international students declined from 1,087 in 2025 to 106 in 2026, as a result of the Canadian government's reduction in the availability of international study permits In February 2026, it announced that it would close, with current students continuing their studies only through online education.